-In summary, by applying a bifurcation analysis, we revealed the emergence and stability of dissipative states for a driven passive nonlinear cavity with a parabolic potential.
-The potential may stabilize complex spatio-temporal dynamics in favor of static DKSs, and leads to the coexistence of high and low amplitude DKSs.
-A particular feature of this system is that asymmetric breathers and chimera-like states (i.e., a chaoticons) may arise.
-The latter, consist of localized spatio-temporal chaos, and appear due potential trapping.
-By a modal decomposition analysis we have shown that these states emerge from interactions of asymmetric modes.
-The simple parabolic potential captures the essential dynamics introduced by synchronous phase modulation \cite{nielsen_engineered_2019,Tusnin2020}, while providing useful physical insight based on a linear mode decomposition.
+In summary, by applying a bifurcation analysis, we revealed the emergence and stability of dissipative states for a coherently driven, passive nonlinear and dispersive cavity with a parabolic potential.
+The potential may stabilize complex spatio-temporal dynamics in favor of static DKSs, and leads to the coexistence of high and {low amplitude localized states.} A particular feature of this system is that asymmetric breathers and chimera-like states (i.e., a chaoticons) may arise.
+The latter consist of localized spatio-temporal chaos, and appear due to potential trapping.
+By a modal decomposition analysis, we have shown that these states emerge from nonlinear interactions of asymmetric modes.
+The simple parabolic potential captures the essential dynamics introduced by synchronous phase modulation and permits to gain useful physical insight.